Supritha485/AI-Face-Detection-and-Recognition/README.md

 </div>

-# Run and deploy your AI Studio app
+# Run and deploy your Netlify App

 This contains everything you need to run your app locally.